wri/ndc/July 26/URU-NDC-EN-AP.md

 #### CH4 Emissions - Other sectors and activities
 > (15% of CH4 emissions in 2010)
 Even though the vast majority of CH4 emissions from the agriculture sector in Uruguay respond to beef production, about 9% of domestic CH4 emissions respond to other livestock and diary productions, 5% to rice production and less than 1% are originated in the energy sector.
-It is possible to **reduce aggregate emissions intensity in these sectors per unit of GDP by 45%, from 1990 levels, by means of domestic resources, and a total 60% with additional means of ** (see below for list of additional mitigation measures).
+It is possible to **reduce aggregate emissions intensity in these sectors per unit of GDP by 45%, from 1990 levels, by means of domestic resources, and a total 60% with additional means of implementation** (see below for list of additional mitigation measures).